Nevada: National politics

 Nevada has been won by the winner of nearly every presidential election since its first in 1864, only being carried by the defeated candidate eight times since statehood, most of which were before 1900.
 Since 1912 Nevada has been carried by the presidential victor the most out of any state (27 of 29 elections), the only exceptions being 1976 when it voted for Gerald Ford over Jimmy Carter and 2016 when the state was carried by Hillary Clinton over Donald Trump.
 This gives the state status as a political bellwether.
 It was one of only three states won by John F. Kennedy in the American West in the election of 1960, albeit narrowly.

 The state's U.S. Senators are Democrats Catherine Cortez Masto and Jacky Rosen.
 The Governorship is held by Joe Lombardo, a Republican.

 Elections

 Nevada is the only U.S. state to have a none of the above option available on its ballots.
 Officially called None of These Candidates, the option was first added to the ballot in 1975 and is used in all statewide elections, including president, US Senate and all state constitutional positions.
 In the event "None of These Candidates" receives a plurality of votes in the election, the candidate with the next-highest total is elected.

-In a 2020 study, Nevada was ranked as the 23rd on the "Cost of Voting Index", which is a measure of "the ease of voting across the United States."
+In a 2020 study, Nevada was ranked 23rd on the "Cost of Voting Index", which is a measure of "the ease of voting across the United States."

 Culture

+Arts and culture

+Nevada has several notable art museums and galleries.
+These include the Nevada Museum of Art (NMA) in Reno, the state’s only accredited art museum and globally recognized repository for land art and earthworks, including those by Robert Smithson, Michael Heizer, and Nancy Holt; the Marjorie Barrick Museum of Art at the University of Nevada, Las Vegas; the John and Geraldine Lilley Museum of Art at the University of Nevada, Reno; and the upcoming Las Vegas Museum of Art (LVMA) set to open in 2029 and designed by Pritzker Prize-winning architect Diébédo Francis Kéré.
+The Nevada State Museum, Carson City also features exhibitions on regional culture, including visual arts of the Indigenous peoples of the Americas, and the largest holdings of notable Washoe bast weaver Dat So La Lee.

+Nevada culture is shaped by Indigenous histories and living Native communities including the Washoe, Northern Paiute, Southern Paiute, and Western Shoshone peoples, the legacy of mining and the Comstock Lode, Mark Twain in Nevada, ranching and buckaroo traditions, Basque immigration and sheepherding culture, and the music industry tied entertainment and gaming industries of Las Vegas and Reno, including Liberace, Rat Pack, Frank Sinatra, Sammy Davis Jr., Elvis Presley, and Celine Dion.
+The state is also closely associated with desert landscapes, cowboy culture, Extraterrestrial iconogrpahy associated to Area 51, ghost towns, and the historical mythology of the American West.